Only the Good Die Young: Background

 but sooner or later it comes down to fate.

 I might as well be the one.

 Attempts to censor the song only made it more popular, after religious groups considered it anti-Catholic, and pressured radio stations to remove it from their playlists.
 "When I wrote 'Only the Good Die Young', the point of the song wasn't so much anti-Catholic as pro-lust," Joel told Performing Songwriter magazine.
 "The minute they banned it, the album started shooting up the charts."
 In a 2008 interview, Joel also pointed out one part of the lyrics that virtually all the song's critics missed – the boy in the song failed to get anywhere with the girl, and she kept her chastity.

-The song begins with a piano introduction and builds in intensity with Joel's high tempo vocals.